Introduction to Cluster Algebras. Chapters 4-5: Seed patterns of types and

 We will prove Theorems~\ref{th:type-B-is-finite}--\ref{th:type-C-is-finite} using the technique of folding introduced in Section~\ref{sec:folding}.
 Specifically, we will obtain seed patterns of type~$C_n$ by folding seed patterns of type~$A_{2n-1}$, and we will get type~$B_n$ from type~$D_{n+1}$.

 The following statement follows easily from the definitions.

 \begin{lemma} Let $Q$ be a quiver globally foldable with respect to an action of a group~$G$.
-Let $\overline{Q}$ be a quiver constructed from~$Q$ by introducing new frozen vertices together with some arrows connecting them to the mutable vertices in~$Q$.
-Extend the action of $G$ from $Q$ to $\overline{Q}$ by making $G$ fix every newly added vertex.
-Then the quiver $\overline{Q}$ is globally foldable with respect to $G$. \end{lemma}
+Let $\overline{Q}$ be a quiver constructed from~$Q$ by adding some new frozen vertices together with some arrows connecting them to the mutable vertices in~$Q$.
+We extend the action of $G$ from $Q$ to $\overline{Q}$ by making $G$ fix every newly added vertex.
+Assume that the new arrows are compatible with the action of~$G$ on~$\overline Q$, i.e. this action satisfies condition~{\rm(2)} of \cref{def:folding}.
+Then the quiver $\overline{Q}$ is globally foldable with respect to~$G$. \end{lemma}

 [3]